Relintai/pandemonium_engine_docs/03_usage/01_math/04_matrices_and_transforms.md

 And we can use the "xform_inv" method to find a what world space position would be if it was instead defined relative to the player:

-gdscript GDScript

 ```
 # Where is (0, 100) relative to the player?
 print(transform.xform_inv(Vector2(0, 100)))
 ```

-Note:
- If you know in advance that the transform is positioned at
-          (0, 0), you can use the "basis_xform" or "basis_xform_inv"
-          methods instead, which skip dealing with translation.
+Note: If you know in advance that the transform is positioned at (0, 0), you can use the "basis_xform" or "basis_xform_inv" methods instead, which skip dealing with translation.

 ### Moving an object relative to itself

 A common operation, especially in 3D games, is to move an object relative to itself.
-For example, in first-person shooter games, you would want the character to move forward (-Z axis) when you press :kbd:`W`.
+For example, in first-person shooter games, you would want the character to move forward (-Z axis) when you press `W`.

 Since the basis vectors are the orientation relative to the parent, and the origin vector is the position relative to the parent, we can simply